R2RGEN: Real-to-Real 3D Data Generation for Spatially Generalized Manipulation: Acknowledgements

 An algorithm diagram of the group-wise augmentation pipeline is shown in Algorithm \ref{algo}.

 To augment pointcloud observations, we can divide the pointcloud of whole scene into three parts, i.e., environments, robot's arm and objects:

 Here the environment pointcloud is static across all frames.
-The arm pointcloud is correlated to the pose of end effector.
+The arm pointcloud is correlated to the pose of end-effector and robot's base.
 However, different objects are involved in different motion and skill segments, which cannot be augmented as a whole.
 Therefore, we traverse all objects.
 For object $k$, we backtrack all skills that contain this object: $\mathcal{S}_{-1}^k$, $\mathcal{S}_{-2}^k$, ...
 Then we augment $\widetilde{P}_t^k$ according to the timestamp:

 where $\texttt{End}(\cdot)$ means the end frame of a segment.
 If the segment does not exist, the value will be set to $-1$. $\texttt{MotionHand}(k)$ represents the set of timestamps that $k$ is in-hand during motion (the in-hand object of motion $\mathcal{M}_i$ equals to that of skill $\mathcal{S}_i$).
 During backtracking, every skill involving the target object triggers cumulative application of its spatial transformation to itself and prior timestamps.